 A non parametric model can capture more subtle aspects of the data.
 It allows more information to pass from the current set of data that is attached to the model at the current state, to be able to predict any future data.

 The parameters are usually said to be infinite in dimensions.
 Hence, it can express the characteristics in the data much better than parametric models.
 For a non parametric model, predicting future data is based on not just the parameters but also in the current state of data that has been observed.
 A non-parametric model is one where we do not assume the ‘shape’ of the data, and we have to estimate the most suitable form of the model, along with the coefficients.

-The quality control and inspection process in reverse engineering usually takes three steps in order to accomplish if the 3D-CAD model of the part is available.
+The quality control and inspection process in reverse engineering usually take three steps to determine if the 3D CAD model of the part is available or not.
 Those three steps are as follows:

-- The second step involves merging and aligning the two computer models (CAD and Scanned one) to validate the specifications of the part.
+- The second step involves merging and aligning the two computer models (CAD and Scanned one) to validate the part's specifications.

-- The final step i.e. step three, includes visual computer model inspections and alignment of the merged models for any discrepancies in the geometry as well as dimensions.
+- The final step, i.e., step three, includes visual computer model inspections and alignment of the merged models for any deviations in the geometry and dimensions.

 Reverse engineering found its use in various industries gradually, as more and more industry leaders adopted this approach and implemented the same, thereby easing out their own work-process.
 Here is a list of industries that use reverse engineering as a part of their methods:

 - Space expeditions